 What Is a Digital Signature?

-To define a digital signature in the simplest terms: it is a mathematical scheme for verifying the authenticity of digital messages or documents.
+A digital signature is a mathematical scheme for verifying the authenticity of digital messages or documents.
 Think of it as a fingerprint that is unique to both the document and the signatory.
 This fingerprint is created using cryptographic algorithms, which bring an added layer of security.
-Without getting overly technical, a digital signature algorithm typically employs a pair of keys: a private key and a public key.
-The private key is known only to the signer, while the public key is available to anyone who needs to verify the signature.

-How does this work in a practical sense?
 When a person signs a document digitally, their software application creates a cryptographic hash of the document’s contents.
 This hash is then encrypted using the signatory’s private key.
 The resulting encrypted hash is the digital signature.
 The recipient, or anyone needing to verify the document, can decrypt this hash using the signer’s public key.
 If the decrypted hash matches a newly generated hash of the document, the signature is verified, proving that the document has not been altered and that the signer’s identity is confirmed, preventing identity theft and other cybercrimes.

 eSignature and digital signature are both methods employed for signing documents electronically, but they differ significantly in their underlying technology and security features.
 An eSignature, or electronic signature, encompasses any electronic method used to sign a document.
 This can range from typing your name at the end of an email or clicking an “I Agree” button on a website to using a stylus or finger to draw your signature on a touchscreen device.